Spectacular Via Ferrata and Zipline Adventures

-Just 15 minutes from Québec’s city centre, Sarbayä has 7 different zipline courses, including 4 that run across the beautiful Saint Charles River.
+Just 15 minutes from Québec’s city centre, Arbraska Chauveau has 7 different zipline courses, including 4 that run across the beautiful Saint Charles River.
+Their zipline course is also open during winter!
 You have to climb up to a platform to reach these ziplines, so you’ll need to be fairly confident about your level of physical fitness to take these trips across the void.
 If you’re a big fan of ziplines, know that most treetop adventure centres have at least a few.

 What Do Via Ferrata and Zipline Mean